 - The resident has been diagnosed with a hoarding disorder.

 - Cramped living conditions.
-The home has been filled to capacity with narrow pathways winding through stacks of clutter.
+The home has been filled to capacity with narrow pathways winding through the clutter.

-- The accumulation of stuff has interrupted the ability to live life normally or use important areas of the home (bathroom, kitchen, fire hazards, mold, etc).
+- The accumulation of stuff has interrupted the ability to live normally or use essential home areas (bathroom, kitchen, fire hazards, mold, etc.).